dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 * MSK - Master Session Key; defined in {{RFC3748}}.
 * EMSK - Extended Master Session Key; defined in {{RFC3748}}.
-* Initiator - In EAP-EDHOC, the EAP peer assumes the role of the EDHOC Initiator; therefore, this term is used interchangeably with EAP peer; defined in {{RFC9528}}.
-It is worth noting that in EDHOC the Initiator is the entity sending EDHOC Message_1, which should not be confused with the EDHOC Start message, a new message introduced in this specification.
+* Initiator - In EAP-EDHOC, the EAP peer assumes the role of the EDHOC Initiator; therefore, the terms "Initiator" and "EAP peer" are used interchangeably in this document.
+As defined in {{RFC9528}}, the Initiator is the entity that sends EDHOC message_1.
+This role must not be confused with the sender of the EDHOC Start message introduced in this specification.
-* Responder - In EAP-EDHOC, the EAP server assumes the role of the EDHOC Responder; therefore, this term is used interchangeably with EAP server; defined in {{RFC9528}}.
+* Responder - In EAP-EDHOC, the EAP server assumes the role of the EDHOC Responder; therefore, the terms "Responder" and "EAP server" are used interchangeably in this document.
+The term is defined in {{RFC9528}}.

 # Protocol Overview {#overview}